ThorIgor/smart_par/README.md

 input has to be csv, and contains column 'content'

-output will be csv file with two columns 'Par doc'(paragraphed docs) and 'Raw doc'(input document)
+output will be csv file with two columns 'Par doc'(paragraphed docs) and 'Raw doc'(input docs)

 # Requirements